openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

 Steps
 #####

-    1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and Cinder storage
+    1. Create an environment
     2. Enable and configure Contrail plugin
+    3. Enable dedicated analytics DB
-    3. Add some controller, compute + storage nodes
+    4. Add a controller and 3 compute + storage nodes
-    4. Add a node with "contrail-db", "contarail-config", "contrail-analytics"  and "contrail-control" roles
+    5. Add a node with "contrail-db", "contarail-config", "contrail-analytics", "contrail-analytics-db" and "contrail-control" roles
-    5. Deploy cluster
+    6. Deploy cluster
-    6. Run OSTF tests
+    7. Run OSTF tests
-    7. Delete a compute node and deploy changes
+    8. Delete a compute node and deploy changes
-    8. Run OSTF tests
+    9. Run OSTF tests
-    9. Add a node with "compute" role and deploy changes
+    10. Add a node with "compute" role and deploy changes
-    10. Run OSTF tests
+    11. Run OSTF tests

 Expected results